 Car rental loss and damage insurance, baggage insurance plan, extended warranty, purchase protection and trip delay insurance*

-Why we chose it: With 4x points on both U.S. supermarkets and restaurants worldwide, the American Express® Gold Card is one of the best cards in the market, especially for foodies.
+Why we chose it: With 4X points on both U.S. supermarkets and restaurants worldwide, the American Express® Gold Card is one of the best cards in the market, especially for foodies.
+Amex Gold’s 4X points at U.S. supermarkets is one of the highest reward rates for grocery store purchases.

-Also, the $25,000 spending limit is over three times higher than, say, the limit on the Blue Cash Preferred® Card from American Express.
-If you actually reach that cap, you’d have accrued 100,000 points, which could be worth up to $10,000 depending on how you redeem them.
+Also, the $50,000 spending limit is six times higher than the cap on other grocery store cards like the Blue Cash Preferred® Card from American Express.
+If you actually reach that cap on the Gold card, you’d have accrued 200,000 points, which could be worth up to $20,000 depending on how you redeem them.

-On top of this, the card also offers 4x points for dining out on those nights when you just don’t want to cook.
-This benefit applies to restaurants worldwide and, since the card also offers 3x points when booking your flights directly with airlines or through AmexTravel.com, it’s a great choice for those whose travel plans revolve around food.
+The card also offers 4X points for dining out.
+This benefit applies to restaurants worldwide, and, since the card also offers 3X points when booking your flights directly with airlines or through AmexTravel.com, it’s a great choice for travelers whose plans revolve around food.

 While the $325 annual fee is pretty high, the American Express® Gold Card is a versatile option that yields high rewards and offers great benefits on almost anything food- and travel-related.